Stephen T. Williams: Personal life

 Williams is married to Mary Poindexter Williams and has two step-daughters.
 He serves as an officer of various organizations affiliated with Marshall University and attends Trinity Episcopal Church.

-Popular culture
+In popular culture

 Williams has been featured on the television adaptation of the podcast My Brother, My Brother and Me.
 In the show, Williams is consulted by Justin McElroy, Travis McElroy, and Griffin McElroy regularly, including discussions of whether the three can be named honorary mayors or host a tarantula-themed parade in downtown Huntington.